 |

-Hot again, with maximum temperatures ranging from 33° to 36°.
+It's set to remain hot, with maximum temperatures ranging from 26° to 35°.

 |